arkime/aws-aio/README.md

 * `cdk deploy`      deploy this stack to your default AWS account/region
 * `cdk diff`        compare deployed stack with current state
 * `cdk synth`       emits the synthesized CloudFormation template

+## Contribute

+Please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file for information about how to get involved.
+We welcome issues, feature requests, pull requests, and documentation updates in GitHub.
+For questions about using and troubleshooting Arkime AWS AIO please use the Slack channels.

+## Maintainers

+The best way to reach us is on Slack.
+Please request an invitation to join the Arkime Slack workspace [here](https://slackinvite.arkime.com).

+## License

+This project is licensed under the terms of the Apache 2.0 open source license.
+Please refer to [LICENSE](LICENSE) for the full terms.